Cal Poly, San Luis Obispo

 Minimum Qualifications (Staff Only):

-EDUCATION AND EXPERIENCE: Bachelor's Degree in Architecture, Engineering, Construction Management or related field AND five (5) years of progressively responsible experience in the area of project management.
-Five years of extensive experience in the building design and construction industry may be substituted for the degree requirement.
+EDUCATION AND EXPERIENCE: Bachelor's Degree in Planning, Architecture, Engineering, Construction Management or related field and a minimum of five years of progressively responsible experience in the area of program management related to project planning, building design and construction.
+A graduate degree in a related field may be substituted for one year of the required experience.

-Demonstrated experience in effective leadership and team management with a proven ability to organize and manage teams, including internal design and operations staff, external contractors and technical consultants, specializing in building construction or renovation.
+Demonstrated experience in effective leadership and team management with a proven ability to organize and manage teams, including internal design and operations staff, external contractors and technical consultants, specializing in programming, planning and design.

 Thorough knowledge of a wide range of facilities management operations and general knowledge of building codes, laws, ordinances and regulations, and trades applicable to building construction, maintenance, and repair.